 Breeding ducks require prairie-wetland complexes containing at least 20% upland nesting cover and many small wetlands.
 Restoring and protecting viable patches of prairie and small wetlands around existing shallow lakes to create functioning prairie-wetland habitat complexes is a goal of both Minnesota's Long Range Duck Recovery Plan and Minnesota Prairie Conservation Plan.
-Thus, it is imperative that prairie and wetlands be restored around existing public habitat patches to increase their patch size and connectivity, and ultimately their function to provide viable habitat complexes capable of producing prairie wildlife.
-Science indicates that breeding ducks require at least 20% or more of a four square-mile area be intact prairie grass with small wetlands for positive duck nesting success.
-Therefore, our goal will be to acquire and restore land to increase the habitat patch size of existing state WMAs to help them become functioning, viable landscapes for breeding ducks and other prairie wildlife.
+Thus, it is imperative to restore prairie and wetlands around existing public habitat patches to increase their patch size and connectivity, and ultimately their function to provide viable habitat complexes capable of producing prairie wildlife.
+Science indicates that breeding ducks require at least 20% or more of a four square-mile area be intact prairie grass with small wetlands to attract ducks and improve nesting success.
+Therefore, our goal is to acquire and restore land to increase the habitat patch size of existing state WMAs to help them become functioning, viable landscapes for breeding ducks and other prairie wildlife.